mldbai/mldb/container_files/public_html/doc/builtin/plugins/Plugins.md

 MLDB will load up system plugins from `/opt/mldb/plugins` automatically on startup.

-MLDB will scan the directory in `/mldb_data/plugins/autoload` and load any plugins it finds under that directory.
+MLDB will scan the directory in `/mldb_data/plugins/autoload`, and for each file named `mldb_plugin.json` found, will autoload the plugin described by it. `mldb_plugin.json` must contain the same JSON payload that would be used to POST or PUT the plugin to MLDB.

 ## Writing Plugins